GabrielBena/boolean_nca_cc/docs/design_doc_ko_selfatt.md

     - Transformer architecture variants
   - Optimization parameters for attention-based updates

   The primary experiment is the effect of knocking out some gates and introducing these as part of the periodic reset to the pool.
 The model is then trained on meta-batches, so that some of the sampled circuits in a given batch will have a knockout pattern associated with them.
-The eval is then on N inner loop steps, starting from NOPS circuits with knockout patterns to see if a configuration can be found that produces the target output bits.
+The eval is then on N inner loop steps, starting from NOPs circuits with knockout patterns to see if a configuration can be found that produces the target output bits.
 The exact configuration is expected to differ for different knockout masks, meaning that the exact LUT configurations of a circuit vary depending on the exact knockout pattern applied to the circuit.